Back to Blog

 • Besides leaving an unsatisfactory review, there’s not much else you can do if you’re not satisfied with the service

-Otherwise, the pool of freelancers is too big and diluted to find a professional capable of serious part-time or full-time commitment.
+Otherwise, the pool of freelancers is too big and diluted to find a professional capable of a serious part-time or full-time commitment.

 Upwork